Most people do not seem to know what makes America unique as a nation – what it truly represents.

 Yorks, L., & Kasl, E. (2006).
 I know more than I can say: A taxonomy for using expressive ways of knowing to foster transformative learning.
 Journal of Transformative Education, 4(1), 43-64.

 Recent major life changes, and perhaps a bit of reflection, forced me to take stock of my moral values.
 Most sources of such things seemed to be lacking in many ways.
 The Ten Commandments, for example, do not explicitly preclude rape, torture, genocide, slavery, or child abuse.

 These sorts of atrocities feel wrong to me intuitively.

-With this in mind, I decided to share these values her in the hope that they may offer some small measure of assistance in developing your own list of values; or at least provide some food for thought.
+Lacking a single trustworthy source for these core values, I referred to several sources – the Catholic Bible, philosophy and Buddhism to name several.
+As it turns out, many faiths, religions, and philosophies from around the world hold many of these values in common.
+With this in mind, I share these values with you in the hope that they may offer some measure of assistance in developing your own list; or at least provide some food for thought and reflection.

 Loyalty to Family

 We can be loyal to those who show us loyalty, but when loyalties feel conflicting, we must always take the side of our family – our parents, children, brothers, and sisters.
 Without family, we have nothing so Family comes first.

 We strive to be healthy in our mind, body, and character.
 Our behaviors reflect how we feel, but they can also affect how we feel.
 So we must eat well, sleep enough, hydrate, exercise, relax, socialize, learn, and develop.
 There is a psycho-bio-socio interplay involved in everything we think, do, and feel, so we must attend to all three and make them a priority in our lives if we are to be truly healthy and happy.